vvenance/personal-website-drf-backend/README.md

 django.db.utils.OperationalError: could not translate host name "XXXXXXXXXX-postgresql.services.clever-cloud.com" to address: Name or service not known
 ```

 It only means that you deployed too quickly after creating the PG add-on and name propagation has not yet been done.
-Wait a bit and try again later.
+Wait a bit and try again later with `clever restart`.

 ### URL